Alfreton Nursery School’s Jane Blant and Amanda Hubball explain how they are engaging children in science, technology, engineering, art and maths…

 Through Leuven Scales observations of children’s interests, involvement and emotional wellbeing, we gained further insight into the precise levels of engagement and how we could improve the quality of the resources and the immediate nursery environment.

-The train play was previously limited to a small area and restricted the children’s opportunities.
+We previously limited train play to a small area and restricted the children’s opportunities.
 These observations reflected on our aspiration to bring the STEAM subjects into this area of play.

-To take it further, we visited an open day at a local engineering company, where we accessed photographic resources, which were then displayed in the new area.
+To take it further, we visited an open day at a local engineering company.
+Here we accessed photographic resources, which we then displayed in the new area.

 Alongside the selection of trains, track and sheds, we created a ticket office that led to encouraging the children’s interest in mark making and writing for a purpose.

-Clipboards and mark-making sheets were also made readily available to provide technical drawing opportunities.
+We made clipboards and mark-making sheets readily available to provide technical drawing opportunities.
 A selection of construction equipment, including loose parts, connectors and tools, is readily available to access alongside the train play.

 The addition of construction kits to support train play, led the children to extend their thinking, begin to design, invent and test theories.Train play transformed into a workshop of engineers and inventors!